Dorset's Big Picture: 1 January - 7 January 2024

 Archive

-Pictures can be found on Instagram, on the hashtags #bbcsouthnews and #OxfordshiresBigPicture.
+Pictures can be found on Instagram, on the hashtags #bbcsouthnews and #DorsetsBigPicture.

 Terms and conditions